Display Accessibility Tools

 Shave, M.E., S.A.
 Shwiff, J.L.
 Elser and C.A.
 Lindell.
 2018.
 Falcons using orchard nest boxes reduce fruit-eating bird abundances and provide economic benefits for a fruit-growing region.
 Journal of Applied Ecology 55:2451-2460. doi: 10.1111/1365-2664.13172

 Birds in tropical forest restoration efforts.
 Deforested areas of the tropics are often abandoned, leaving large areas of degraded land that provide few ecosystem functions.
 For example, degraded lands may have high levels of erosion, reduced nutrients for plant growth, and provide little habitat for native animal species.
 Restoring these areas can lead to productive ecosystems.
 In addition, restoration projects allow us to test fundamental questions about the structure and functioning of ecosystems.
-Some of our recent publications (Roels et al. 2019) showed that highly degraded tropical lands can show large increases in bird species richness and activity in just 4-5 years after initial planting of seedlings.
+Some of our work (e.g. Roels et al. 2019) showed that highly degraded tropical lands can show large increases in bird species richness and activity in just 4-5 years after initial planting of seedlings.

 Former graduate student Steve Roels in Panama